nofusscomputing/centurion_erp_migrated/docs/projects/django-template/itam/index.md

 about: https://gitlab.com/nofusscomputing/infrastructure/configuration-management/django_app
 ---

 IT Asset Management (ITAM) is a crucial area of IT Service Management (ITSM).
+Our ITAM module can be manually updated of you can inventory a device and upload the report to the [API endpoint](../api.md#inventory-reports).

 ## Features